thatoneolib/senko/README.md

 ## Contributions

-Regarding contributions, I appreciate people wanting to help, but unless it is explicitly bug fixes with good documentation, it is unlikely that I will merge the pull requests.

-For feature request and feedback, please join the support server.
+I appreciate people wanting to help, but unless it is bug fixes that are properly documented, it is unlikely that I will merge the pull request.
+For feature requests and feedback, please consider joining the support server instead.

 # Join the Community